|

 North American left the facility and Vought moved in from Connecticut.

-Vought is still located there and it is it's world headquarters.
+Vought was still located at this location when I visited, and it was it's world headquarters.
 This

 plant is just one block south of the main street in Grand Prairie and

 dominates the downtown area.
-Vought no longer manufactures aircraft
+Vought no longer manufactured aircraft

-here or at its other locations but is a supplier of subassemblies to the
+here nor at its other locations but is a supplier of subassemblies to the

 remaining aircraft manufacturers.
 The former NAS Dallas is adjacent